 Understanding Your Experience Rating Worksheet

 Experience modifiers are calculated by a workers compensation rating organization.
-This should be the NCCI if your company conducts business in an NCCI state.
-Otherwise, your modifier will likely be calculated by your state's workers compensation rating bureau.
-No matter what organization issues your modifier, it should provide a worksheet that explains how your modifier was determined.
-The modifier is calculated based on a three-year history of your payroll and losses.
-This information is provided to the rating organization by your insurer.
+If your business operates in one of the NCCI states, your modifier should be calculated by the NCCI.
+If your business operates in a monopolistic or independent state, your modifier is likely calculated by your state's workers compensation rating bureau.
+No matter what organization issues your modifier, it should provide a worksheet that shows how the number was calculated.
+The following discussion concerns the NCCI experience rating worksheet.

-While worksheets used in non-NCCI states may differ somewhat from the NCCI's, they typically contain the same types of information.
+Worksheets used in non-NCCI states may differ somewhat from the NCCI's but they typically contain the same types of information.

-- Rating Effective Date The date your modifier takes effect.
-This is usually the same as your anniversary rating date.
+- Rating Effective Date.
+The date your modifier takes effect

-For each of the three years, the worksheet lists the policy number and the policy effective dates.
-Also included is a 5-digit carrier code.
-This code is assigned by the NCCI.
-It identifies the insurer that issued the policy.
+The worksheet lists the policy number and effective dates for each policy period.
+It also shows the 5-digit carrier code, a number assigned by the NCCI that identifies the insurer that issued the policy.

 Class Codes, Payroll, and Expected Losses

 The second column lists the Expected Loss Rate (ELR).
-The ELR is a dollar amount calculated by actuaries.
-It is based on premium and loss data for all employers in your industry group.
-The ELR is the dollar amount that your insurer anticipates spending on losses per $100 of payroll.
-For example, if the ELR is .10, then your insurer expects to spend ten cents on losses for every $100 of your payroll.
+The ELR is an actuarial calculation using premium and loss data for all employers in your industry group.
+It represents the dollar amount your insurer is likely to spend on losses for every $100 of payroll.
+For example, if the ELR is .20, your insurer can expect to spend twenty cents on losses for every $100 of your payroll.

 Expected Primary Losses

-Expected losses are calculated by multiplying the ELR times your payroll (divided by 100).
+Your expected losses are calculated by multiplying the ELR by your payroll and dividing the result by 100.
 In the above example, Expected Losses for code 8810 are calculated as follows:

 Here's the calculation for code 8742: